Teaching

 Nov 2024: Teaching Academy Fellow, JHU Center for Teaching Excellence and Innovation.

-Apr 2024: Teaching Award, JHU Whiting School of Engineering.
+Apr 2024: Teaching Award, JHU Dept of Applied Mathematics and Statistics.

 Sep 2023: Teaching Fellow, JHU Dept of Applied Mathematics and Statistics.